Amsterdam/Netherlands3D/README.md

 # Netherlands3D

-A library of Unity3D systems/prefabs ment for reuse/addition that were initialy developed for 3D Amsterdam and 3D Utrecht.<br>
+A library of Unity3D systems/prefabs meant for reuse/addition that were initialy developed for 3D Amsterdam and 3D Utrecht.<br>

 # Contributing